 There is an interesting story that comes with the Singapore Sling at Raffles Hotel.
 It was created in 1917 by Ngiam Tong Boon.

 He saw that the gentlemen of the colonial era were sipping on whiskey and gin but the ladies were without a drink in hand as it was not deemed appropriate.

 Gentlewomen were only allowed to drink tea or fruit juices.
-Therefore he decided to create an alcoholic cocktail which looked like fruit juice with a pretty rose hue and called it a fruit punch.
+Therefore he decided to create an alcoholic cocktail that looked like fruit juice with a pretty rose hue and called it a fruit punch.